-According to the most recent data available, one out of three jobs advertised in Scotland offers flexible working (Timewise, 2023) while 67% of Scottish workers work flexibly and a further 18% would like to (Flexibility Works, 2024), while recent UK Government legislation - the Employment Relations (Flexible Working) Act 2023, effective from April 6, 2024 - grants employees the right to request flexible working from day one in a new job.
-This significant legislative change reflects a growing recognition of the need for flexible work arrangements (FWAs) across the UK, addresses the recruitment difficulties arising from an increased level of economic inactivity post-pandemic, offers the possibility of a better work-life balance to workers while adapting to their needs at different stages of the life course, and potentially improves productivity and innovation as several studies have found around the world.
+One out of three jobs currently advertised in Scotland offers flexible working (Timewise, 2023) and recent legislation - the Employment Relations (Flexible Working) Act 2023, effective from April 6, 2024 - grants employees the right to request flexible working from day one in a new job.
+This significant legislative change reflects a growing recognition of the need for flexible work arrangements (FWAs) across the UK, addresses the recruitment difficulties due to an increased level of economic inactivity post-pandemic, offers the possibility of a better work-life balance to workers while adapting to their needs, and potentially improves productivity and innovation as several studies have found around the world.
 In Scotland, the Government's Fair Work Action Plan further reinforces this commitment by promoting fair and inclusive workplaces tailored to the unique needs of Scottish workers.
-The Scottish Government's National Strategy for Economic Transformation also places emphasis on achieving a fairer society, including through the adoption of fair work practices and an emphasis on enhancing wellbeing.

 However, the factors behind FWAs adoption and its impact on business performance for small and medium enterprises (SMEs) in the UK remain underexplored.
 Drawing on data from Scottish SMEs in the Longitudinal Small Business Survey (LSBS) between 2015 and 2022, this report provides a comprehensive evidence-based analysis of the determinants of FWAs adoption and its relationship with SME productivity and innovation.
-We do this by investigating both any FWAs as an aggregate (i.e. analysing data on firms that have adopted any FWAs) and disaggregating FWAs into eight distinct types (flexitime, annualised hours contract, term-time working, job sharing, nine-day fortnight, four-a-half-day week, zero hours contracts and on-call working) in addition to a nineth type comprising any other flexible working hours arrangement.
-In modelling productivity and innovation, we also control for a set of other business characteristics including sector, age, location in rural areas, female ownership, exporting status, plans for the future and major obstacles to business success, allowing a rich analysis of Scottish SMEs behaviour.
+We do this by investigating both any FWAs as an aggregate and disaggregating FWAs into eight distinct types (flexitime, annualised hours contract, term-time working, job sharing, nine-day fortnight, four-a-half-day week, zero hours contracts and oncall working) in addition to a nineth type comprising any other flexible working hours arrangement.
+In modelling productivity and innovation, we control also for a set of other business characteristics like sector, age, location in rural areas, female ownership, exporting status, plans for the future and major obstacles to business success allowing a rich analysis of Scottish SMEs behaviour.
 Through this analysis, we aim to bridge the knowledge gap and inform policymakers and business leaders about the critical role of flexible work in enhancing SME performance.